Biscoff Loaf Cake

 • Use room temperature ingredients – since this recipe uses an all-in-one-bowl method it helps to use softened butter and room temperature eggs.

 • How can I soften butter quickly?
-If you forgot to take the butter out of the fridge then cut it into cubes and use the “defrost” setting in the microwave for a few seconds.
-The butter needs to be soft enough for your finger to leave an indent if pressed.
+If you forgot to take the butter out of the fridge, cut it into cubes and use the “defrost” setting in the microwave for a few seconds.
+The butter needs to be soft enough for your finger to leave an indent if pressed but not melted – this can make your cake taste greasy.

 • What can I use instead of Biscoff spread?
 Any cookie butter is suitable to use in this recipe, such as Trader Joe’s Speculoos Cookie Butter.